qwyeow/JHU_DataScience/ShinyApps/NextWordPredictor/readme.md

 ## Trigram

-There are very few 3-grams with high counts.
+There are very few trigrams with high counts.
 The highest is “beep beep beep” at 20 counts, which most likely is an anomaly.
 The second highest count is “presid barrack obama”, which is not surprising.
-Given the low word counts of 3-gram, relying too much on them to predict the next word may be counterproductive due to over-fitting.
+Given the low word counts of trigram, relying too much on them to predict the next word may be counterproductive due to over-fitting.

 ```
 head(df3,20)